Fidelity vs Vanguard 2015: Account Pricing, Commissions, Fees

 disappoints by charging low balance fee and short term redemption fee which many other brokerages don't charge.

-Because of that, neither company was included in our
+Neither of these companies was included in our

-There are better brokerages for beginner investors than these two, offering vibrant online communities where users
+There are better brokerages for beginner investors, offering vibrant online communities where users

 can ask questions, learn from more experienced members, and even get investment ideas.
 Some discount brokers also offer a virtual

-trading environment that allows users to practice trading without risking real money.
+trading environment that allows users to practice trading and test different trading strategies without risking real money.
 If you are new to investing, check out

 our Best Brokers for Beginner Investors recommendations.